-The Group provides a range of training and work-readiness programs for young people facing disadvantage and multiple barriers to work.
-Over the last year, the Group intensively supported 34 young people in programs of up to 12 months and provided almost 150 contacts to a wider cohort of similar young people.
-The Group's programs were severely interrupted by COVID-19 and on/off or suspended for more time than not in the year.
-This has more than halved the number of young people the Group would have otherwise supported.
+STREAT provides a range of training and work-readiness programs for young people facing disadvantage and multiple barriers to work.
+Over the last year, STREAT intensively supported 62 young people in learning to earning pathways of up to 12 months and provided 657 contacts to a wider cohort of similar young people.
+The programs were impacted by COVID-19, however the Company is incredibly proud of the trainees and staff for what they achieved during this time.

-- Engagement/Outreach 149 contacts with young people
+- Engagement/Outreach 573 contacts with young people

-- Tasters (half-day workshops for young people interested in our programs) - 7 young people
+- Tasters (half-day workshops for young people interested in our programs) 8 young people

+- Job Club 76

+- Parkville 2

-- Intro to Work 16
+- Intro to Work 31

-- Ready to work 13
+- Ready to work 11

-- STREATS ahead- 5
+- Fast Track to Work 7

+- Paid to Work (external) 10

-- Employment at STREAT 0 young people
+- Employment at STREAT 2 (1 open employment + 1 internal Paid to Work)

-Concerning the most intensive program, Ready to Work, there was an 85% completion rate of the 20-week program.
-At the start of the program, none were in employment or training, whereas by the end, almost three quarters were working or studying.
-The trainees themselves rated the program at 86%.
+Concerning the most intensive programs, Ready to Work and Fast-Track to Work, there was an 89% completion rate.
+At the start of the program, none were in employment, education, or training, whereas by the end, 94% were employed or enrolled in education/training, and at the sixth-month mark, 91% were still in employment or education/training.
+Across both classes delivered in 2012-2022, the trainees themselves rated the intensive program at 93%.

-The Group delivers a full program suite of training and work-readiness programs for young people facing disadvantage and multiple barriers to work:
+STREAT delivers a complete program suite of training and work-readiness programs for young people facing multiple barriers to work: